sagifogel/py-funq/README.md

 namedDeveloper = container.try_resolve_named(Developer, 'foo')
 if namedDeveloper is not None:
 ...

 ```
-### Register and resolve a named dependency with arguments
+### Register and resolve a dependency with arguments
 You can register a dependency that accepts any number of arguments
 ```python
 class OneArgumentClass: